Hercules (1958 film): Plot

 Hercules of Thebes saves Iole when she loses control of her chariot's horses.

 He is on his way to Iolcus, where she is princess, daughter of king Pelias.

 She tells of the day where she, as young niece of the king Aeson and his son Jason, saw the procession of a murderer, Eurysteus, being brought by a military escort party to a place of trial.

-Chirone, the captain of the escort and Hercules' teacher and friend, is known to have recently quarreled with king Aeson, and later that day when Aeson is found having been murdered, suspicion falls upon Chirone.
+Chirone, the captain of the escort and Hercules's teacher and friend, is known to have recently quarreled with king Aeson, and later that day when Aeson is found having been murdered, suspicion falls upon Chirone.
 Hercules observes that some, however, doubt Chirone's role in the murder; Iole becomes defensive at the very mention of this alternative theory, lamenting that her own father is known as the next logical suspect.

 Eurysteus remains hidden, known only to king Pelias.

 Ephesus, Iole's brother, follows Hercules in his hunt for a lion which has been ravaging village folk.
 The lion kills Ephesus and upon return to Iolcus, king Pelias unjustly blames Hercules, demanding he redeem himself by killing the Cretan Bull.

 After doing so, he encounters Jason and Chirone who have long been in hiding.
 Gored by the Cretan Bull, Chirone's last wish is that Jason assume the throne, but refuses to tell Hercules who killed Jason's father.